-Areas of Expertise: wildlife ecology, landscape conservation, scientific research and education/outreach
+Areas of Expertise: wildlife ecology, landscape conservation, environmental policy, scientific research and education/outreach

 As the Conservation Science and Policy Analyst, Meg assists with the analysis of scientific research and policy implementation to find new and creative solutions for wildlife conservation.
 These include leading and collaborating on original research, developing new tools for conservation that use cutting-edge technologies, and imagining the next generation of policies.